finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-*Conditions* are logic statements that apply to attributes of an object and evaluate to True or False.
+*Conditions* are logic statements associated to a data type.
+They are predicates on attributes of objects of that type that evaluate to True or False.

 Syntax
 """"""